keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

   These evaluations run in parallel so the failure of one evaluation has no effect on whether other evaluations are completed.
-- The results of each evaluation is written to a [KeptnEvaluation](../reference/api-reference/lifecycle/v1alpha3/index.md#keptnevaluation) resource.
+- The results of each evaluation are written to a [KeptnEvaluation](../reference/api-reference/lifecycle/v1alpha3/index.md#keptnevaluation) resource.

-## Annotate your workload resource for workload level Evaluations
+## Annotate the workload resource for workload level evaluations

 To define the pre-/post-deployment evaluations to run for a single Kubernetes workload, you need to provide an annotation